shervin86/mcstats_cameo_server.git-/README.md

    - [ ] config file path not very generic -> to be fixed?
    - [ ] cameo config file named mcstas_server.xml to be put in /usr/share/ directory
  - [ ] decide a better name for the project
+ - [ ] number of jobs growing?
+Based on the index of the job, one can have the number of events.
+This reduces the number of mergings, that would take longer and longer.